DR. G THE NP LESSON SERIES

 That is not a motivation problem or a repetition problem.
 It is a teaching problem.
 And until that changes, you will keep running into the same wall.

-That is why this is taught differently.
 Concepts are broken down using simple visuals, analogies, and clinical stories that make the logic so clear you do not have to fight to remember it.
+That is the difference between information that fades and understanding that stays with you every time a strip lands in your hands.

 Not temporarily.
 Not when it is obvious.